Foundation / Corporation

 Grants will not be made to governmental agencies unless it is determined that overriding special circumstances exist.
 If a requesting organization exists on tax-based funding, the Women & Girls’ Fund will treat each request on a case-by-case basis, and evaluate the particular nature and need expressed in the proposal.
 Grants are not made to individuals.
 Religiously affiliated or supported organizations may solicit grants for secular, non-sectarian projects; however, grants for religious activities will not be entertained.

 Potential applicants must contact Jarre Betts, Vice President of Programs, or Kate Kerchaert, Program Officer, to discuss any ideas and applications.
 Applicants must call at least 7 days prior to the grant application deadline to discuss the proposed project and to determine eligibility.

-Preview the grant guidelines on the online application site below by clicking on the grant title.
+Preview the grant guidelines on the online application site below by clicking on 2018 Women and Girls' Fund.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply online: https://mscfgrants.communityforce.com/